 where $\Sigma_z=\frac{1}{2} {\rm diag}(1,-1,1,-1)$ is the spin projection matrix and all $\psi$ are eigenstates with eigenvalue $j_z=+\frac{1}{2}$.
 While interacting, however, since total angular momentum is conserved while the intrinsic spin $\psi_1^2 - \psi_4^2$ decreases, Figure \ref{fig:RelPsiConv.pdf} also implies an increase in orbital angular momentum during the mixing of the fermion states.
 This increase in both linear momentum and orbital angular momentum appears to contribute to the eventual instability and dispersal of the vortices.

 Lastly, it is noteworthy to acknowledge the numerical challenges posed by this low-energy, deeply inelastic scattering class of solutions.
-Unfortunately, the gained momentum by the fermion field manifests as an increased wavevector (decreased wavelength), which consistently created steep gradients in the field and increased the solution error.
+The momentum gained by the fermion field increases the wavevector and creates gradients in the field that increase the solution error.
 A helpful diagnostic to monitor is the relative error in the total conserved energy,

 where $E(t)$ is current energy in the grid at time $t$, $E_{\rm rad}$ is the radiated energy calculated by integrating the power through the outer boundary surface from $t=0$ to $t$, and $E_0$ is the energy in the grid at $t=0$.
 For most evolutions discussed in this section, $E_{\rm error}(t)$ remained less than or on the order of $10^{-4}$.